markdisler/BRAIN-Display/README.md

 # BRAIN Display

-The Band Room Automated INformation Display is an application for the purpose of displaying music lesson schedules for my high school band.
-It was designed to replace the antiquated whiteboard schedule which needed to be tediously redrawn every week.
+The Band Room Automated INformation Display is an application designed to display music lesson schedules for my high school band, replacing the antiquated whiteboard schedule which needed to be tediously redrawn every week.

 ## What does it need?
 The "BRAIN" relies on several dependency files which it will create the first time it launches.
 These files are created and must be found within the same directory as the executable JAR file that the application is launched from.